-NISO JAV as Content: The NISO JAV recommendation defines version descriptors such as “Proof” (abbreviation “P”), “Author’s Original” (abbreviation “AO”), “Version of Record” (abbreviation “VoR”), and “Corrected Version of Record” (abbreviation “CVoR”).
+The NISO JAV recommendation defines version descriptors such as “Proof” (abbreviation “P”),“Author’s Original” (abbreviation “AO”), “Version of Record” (abbreviation “VoR”), and “Corrected Version of Record” (abbreviation “CVoR”).
 JATS Best Practice, if using the NISO JAV terms, is to tag the NISO JAV descriptor as the content of the <article-version> element.
-The NISO JAV descriptor may be repeated in the @vocab-term attribute, if the version concept is NISO JAV but the display article version is not canonical JAV or to best ensure interoperability.
-The @article-version-type can also be used to record the NISO JAV abbreviation.
+The NISO JAV descriptor may be repeated in the @vocab-term attribute to facilitate interoperability, and should be repeated in the @vocab-term if the version concept is a NISO JAV concept, but the display is not a canonical JAV value.
+The @article-version-type can also be used to identify the NISO JAV abbreviation.

-Attribute Best Practice: Because the <article-version> element is so loosely defined, the element should always be given either a @vocab element naming the controlled vocabulary from which the status descriptor is taken or an @article-version-type attribute naming the type or kind of status identifier given.
+Because the <article-version> element is so loosely defined, the element should always be given either a @vocab attribute naming the controlled vocabulary from which the status descriptor is taken or an @article-version-type attribute naming the type or kind of status identifier given.
 For example:

-- Controlled Vocabulary: If the article version element content is from a recognized thesaurus, ontology, index or similar term source such as the NISO JAV recommendation, the @vocab attribute should name the vocabulary and the @vocab-identifier provide a URI or other identifier to the vocabulary.
-The @vocab-term attribute can provide the term source canonical version, if the element content does not, and the @vocab-term-identifier attribute may point to the term, if appropriate.
+- Controlled Vocabulary: If the article version element content is from a taxonomy, ontology, index, or similar term source (such as the NISO JAV recommendation), then the @vocab attribute should name the vocabulary, and the @vocab-identifier provide a URI or other identifier for the vocabulary.
+The @vocab-term attribute can provide the source term canonical version, if the element content does not, and the @vocab-term-identifier attribute may point to the term, if appropriate.

-Recording Dates and URIs: If a publisher wishes to record other information about the article version, for example, the date and URI, this can be recorded using attributes on the <article-version> element (@iso-8601-date and @xlink:href).
-If more event information needs to be associated with an article version, the <article-version> element may be repeated, with additional detail recorded, inside, the <event> element, which is inside <pub-history>.
+If a publisher wishes to record other information about the article version as part of the <article-version>, the date and URI, this can be recorded using attributes on the <article-version> element (@iso-8601-date and @xlink:href).

 <!ELEMENT article-version (#PCDATA) >